-The Wyoming Integrated Next Generation System (WINGS) will replace the current Medicaid Management Information System (MMIS) through separate procurements, represented as grey boxes in the “WINGS Project—To-Be Vision” graphic (above).
+The Wyoming Integrated Next Generation System (WINGS) will replace the current Medicaid Management Information System (MMIS) through separate procurements, represented in the “WINGS Project—To-Be Vision” graphic (above).

-Module 1 is the Pharmacy Benefit Management System (PBMS).
-This has already been procured, and Change Healthcare holds the current contract.
-PBMS will process pharmacy point-of-sale claims and handle pharmacy related prior authorizations, among other duties.
+The Pharmacy Benefit Management System has already been procured, and Change Healthcare holds the current contract.
+PBMS processes pharmacy point-of-sale claims and handles pharmacy related prior authorizations, among other duties.

 The System Integrator with Enterprise Service Bus (SI-ESB) connects all of the modules together into an enterprise system so that the WINGS vision can be realized.
 This module has been procured and Deloitte holds the current contract.